iximiuz/awesome-container-tinkering/IMAGES.md

 ### Packer

 <a href="https://github.com/hashicorp/packer">Packer</a> - "A tool for creating identical machine images for multiple platforms from a single source configuration."
 Packer is primarily focused on producing virtual machine images but it also allows building Docker, LXC, and LXD images using a similar to VM-provisioning procedure (read, by putting shell commands into a HCL file).

+### Cloud Native Buildpacks

+<a href="https://github.com/buildpacks">Cloud Native Buildpacks</a> - "Transform your application source code into images that can run on any cloud."

 ### apko